C-Undritz/Community-Treats/README.md

 If the user viewing the recipe is the author then the 'Leave review' text (and therefore the 'Reviewed' text), is not displayed so as to prevent the author reviewing their own recipe.

 ### Viewing reviews
 Reviews for a recipe are displayed at the foot of the recipe view.
 Thay can be reached by scrolling, or clicking on the 'review count' next to the 'Leave review' text, which will automatically scroll the page down.
 Up to three of the latest reviews are displayed by default; any more reviews are hidden and require that the user clicks on '> See all reviews'.
-The user can then return to the display of the original three by clicking on '> Close'  These links are only displayed if the review count is more than three.
+The user can then return to the display of the original three by clicking on '> Close'.
+These links are only displayed if the review count is more than three.

 ![Reviews display](assets/readme/reviews_view.png)

 # Admin role
 Admin privileges are determined by a boolean value against 'admin' key within the user database document.
-When a user registers the value for this key is 'false' by default.
+When a user registers, the value for this key is 'false' by default.

 If a user has admin privileges then an additional option button is available for them within 'My Page': 'Admin functions', which when clicked displays three option buttons:
 * Manage Types: Add new types, and edit / delete existing
 * Manage Categories: Add new categories, and edit / delete existing
 * Create Admin role:  Exactly the same as the register function however the value for the admin key within the user document is 'true' when using this function.
+So allowing the new user to have admin privileges.

 # Edit profile / password
 The ability to edit a profile and password is presented as two options within 'My Page'.
 When editing a profile, the admin and password values are preserved during the edits and so are not changed.